deeksha16222/deeksha16222/README.md

 - 👋 Hi, I’m @deeksha16222
 - 👀 I’m a Frontend Developer
 - 🌱 I’m currently learning node.js
-- 💞️ I’m a coffee addict and love to sketch
+- 💞️ I’m a coffee addict and love sketching
 - 📫 To get in touch email me at deekshabisht16@gmail.com

 <!---